The Insane Lengths One DC Steak Restaurant Goes to Protect Its Secret Sauce

 Once the elixir was created, Bucher and Gregg set about protecting it—a tricky thing in today’s restaurant industry.
 Sharing recipe books is standard practice in kitchens, especially in a chain concept where high turnover of staff means those recipes can walk out the door.
 Bucher bested L’Entrecôte’s method, which was to guard the recipe in a bank vault.
 There is no written Medium Rare recipe, just cryptic parts divided among kitchens like fragments of culinary code.
 An outside company—Bucher is lock-lipped on the name—builds the sauce’s base and delivers it daily to the restaurants.
 Two cooks per location (“perfectionists,” says Bucher) are taught how to warm the sauce so it doesn’t break and finish it with “other ingredients.”
 Abstract color and flavor guides are provided for assistance.
 The cooks taste the sauce, and if it’s off, they try to correct it.
 If it can’t be corrected, they call Bucher.

 The recent addition of a Medium Rare kiosk at Nationals Park potentially heightened security issues.
-Typically, when independent businesses partner with the ballpark, they hand over recipes and guidelines to mega-food provider Levy Restaurants to scale-up for the 41,000-seat stadium.
+Typically, when independent businesses partner with the ballpark, they hand over recipes and guidelines to mega-food provider Levy Restaurants to scale up for the 41,000-seat stadium.
 Not so for Medium Rare’s sandwich, which is essentially the steak-frites menu in handheld form.
 Roughly 70 quarts of ready-to-heat sauce are trucked to Nats Park for every home game.
 Bucher recently brought on former Redskins executive chef Jon Mathieson to oversee the project.
-The chef, who came from fine dining kitchens like 2941 and BLT Steak, was the first person to be let in on the secret in over a decade.
+The chef, who came from fine-dining kitchens like 2941 and BLT Steak, was the first person to be let in on the secret in more than a decade.

 All involved—the vendors, Medium Rare cooks, front-of-house staff—sign confidentiality agreements.
 Bucher says the fine print doesn’t hinder learning or future employment, just protects the trade secrets.